ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

   {{site.data.alerts.note}}

-  After installation, we will see that `kubelet` (k3s-server proccess) has taken [systemd's inhibitor lock](https://www.freedesktop.org/wiki/Software/systemd/inhibit/), which is the mechanism used by Kubernetes to implement the gracefully shutdown the pods.
+  After installation, we will see that `kubelet` (k3s-server process) has taken [systemd's inhibitor lock](https://www.freedesktop.org/wiki/Software/systemd/inhibit/), which is the mechanism used by Kubernetes to implement the gracefully shutdown the pods.

     ```shell
     sudo systemd-inhibit --list